harshdesai695/Flutter/MyNews/README.md

-# mynews
+# MyNews

+In this project I am fetching News data form Api Called NewsApi And Presenting Data With Nice UI

+#Api Key

+Get Your Api Key From https://newsapi.org/ And Paste the Key in Api_service.dart file and You are good to go

-A new Flutter project.
+A  Flutter project.

 ## Getting Started